Drone Operator Services

 What are the drone regulations for filming in Spain?

 Drone filming in Spain is regulated by AESA (Agencia Estatal de Seguridad Aérea).
-Required for all drones; EU drone license required; registration via AESA portal.
-The maximum flight altitude is 120m, and no-fly zones include airports (8km radius), urban areas without specific approval, crowds and gatherings, national parks.
-Commercial filming permits require 2-4 weeks for special permits.
+Needed for all drones.
+EU drone license needed.
+Sign-ups via AESA portal.
+The maximum flight altitude is 120m.
+No-fly zones have airports (8km radius), urban areas without specific approval, crowds and gatherings, national parks.
+Commercial filming permits need 2-4 weeks for special permits.

 What does a drone operator do on a film set?